Béla Macourek

-Oberleutnant Béla Macourek (born 4 November 1889, date of death unknown) was a Austro-Hungarian World War I flying ace credited with five aerial victories.
+Oberleutnant Béla Macourek (born 4 November 1889, date of death unknown) was an Austro-Hungarian World War I flying ace credited with five aerial victories.
 He entered the First World War as a mounted artillery officer.
 Two years campaigning brought him a Bronze Military Merit Medal.
 In mid-1916, he volunteered as an aerial observer.
 Over the next two years, he would progress to pilot, deputy commander, then commander while destroying five enemy airplanes.
 He was awarded the Silver Military Merit Medal and the Military Merit Cross.

 Postwar, he served in the Hungarian civil service and changed his surname to Maklary.
 In 1921, he was a founding member of the Order of the Brave.
 In 1931, he received a belated Gold Bravery Medal for his wartime exploits.

 Early life

-Béla Macourek was born to Hungarian parents on 4 November 1889.
+Béla Macourek was born to Moravian and Hungarian parents on 4 February 1889.
 His birthplace was then known as Nebojsza, county Pozsony; today it is Bratislava, Slovakia.